black-ghost-off/ESP32-BLE-Controller/README.md

 }

 ```
-By default, reports are sent on every button press/release or axis/slider/hat/simulation movement, however this can be disabled, and then you manually call sendReport on the gamepad instance as shown in the IndividualAxes.ino example.
+By default, reports are sent on every button press/release or axis/slider/hat/simulation movement, however this can be disabled, and then you manually call sendReport on the Controller instance as shown in the IndividualAxes.ino example.

 VID and PID values can be set.
 See TestAll.ino for example.